jhelsby/jlox-notes/sections/4_evaluating-expressions.md

 ### Runtime Errors

-If any of the casts above fail - say we enter `-"foo"` into our interpreter, we have a runtime error on our hands.
+If any of the casts above fail - say we enter `2 * "foo"` into our interpreter, we have a runtime error on our hands.
 As things stand, the JVM would throw a `ClassCastException`, printing a Java stack trace and exiting the application.
 To make a useful interpreter, we would prefer to:

 * stop evaluating the expression.